 The Office for Institutional Diversity coordinates the University's compliance efforts under the various federal equal-opportunity and affirmative action regulations in employment and education.
 The Office develops policy statements, provides regular reports on the University's progress and performance, identifies problem areas, and offers problem-solving assistance to management.
 It also monitors affirmative action implementation; serves as liaison with enforcement agencies; counsels employees; and conducts seminars, programs and activities that advance the participation of people of color, women, persons with disabilities, Vietnam-era and special disabled veterans, older workers, and others at the University.
 To achieve these ends, the Office for Institutional Diversity administrator maintains linkages with associations, organizations, and groups that advance the interests of protected groups.

 The office also monitors and reports regularly on the University's progress in complying with federal anti-discrimination and affirmative action laws.
 Persons with questions about University equal opportunity and affirmative action policy, or about the various laws governing these matters, should contact this office.
-The Executive Director of the Office for Institutional Diversity encourages calls about potential or alleged acts of discrimination and harassment and is willing to provide advice and assistance, or to act as a neutral third party to help resolve disputes and conflicts related to such matters.
+The Associate Vice President of the Office for Institutional Diversity encourages calls about potential or alleged acts of discrimination and harassment and is willing to provide advice and assistance, or to act as a neutral third party to help resolve disputes and conflicts related to such matters.
 The Office for Institutional Diversity is located at 129 Lake Street on the Brighton Campus.

 (This section last updated online: March 29, 2018)